Traeger Pellet Grill Not Heating: Firepot and Igniter Fixes

 Frequently Asked Questions

-My Traeger heats to 200F but will not go higher.
+My Traeger heats to 200F but won't go higher.
 Why?

 Traeger not heating up in cold weather - is that normal?